emqx/blog/en/202201/mqttx-v-1-7-0-release-notes.md

 ### Sync with the OS theme(macOS only)

-MQTT X currently supports three theme modes of Light, Dark, and Night, which need to be switched manually before.
+MQTTX currently supports three theme modes of Light, Dark, and Night, which need to be switched manually before.
 In the new version, this was optimized.
-When the system theme of the operating system changes, MQTT X can automatically switch the theme.
-When the macOS system topic is Dark Mode, MQTT X will automatically switch to the Night mode.
+When the system theme of the operating system changes, MQTTX can automatically switch the theme.
+When the macOS system topic is Dark Mode, MQTTX will automatically switch to the Night mode.

 ### International expansion

-With the help of the community, the international expansion of MQTT X has gone further.
+With the help of the community, the international expansion of MQTTX has gone further.
 In addition to supporting simplified Chinese, English, Japanese, and Turkish, we implemented Hungarian language support in version 1.7.0 with the help of a Hungarian contributor.

-More community partners are welcome to participate and contribute to building a better MQTT X with us.
+More community partners are welcome to participate and contribute to building a better MQTTX with us.

 ## More refined product improving